Economic soft patch could bring glum company outlook

 The domestic economy has hit another soft patch over the past four months as the nation prepares to go to a federal election in September.
-This has resulted in a long list of earnings downgrades from a range of sectors.
-It could also mean many companies will have a glum outlook when they report their full-year earnings in August.

 The truck trailer manufacturer has shot the lights out in recent times, with earnings rocketing and the share price climbing 761 per cent from a low of 18¢ in May 2011 to a recent high of $1.545 in March 2013.